-To follow the instructions in this article, connect to the server to be diagnosed via SSH.
+This article describes methods for diagnosing network issues.
+To follow the instructions in this article, connect to the target server via SSH.
+For more information about connecting via SSH, see Workstation setup.

-The diagnostic procedure depends on the type of network configuration.
+The diagnostic procedure depends on the network configuration type:

-The physical interface on the host server and the virtual interfaces of the VMs are connected to the same bridge.
-There is no routing within the server node.
-For packets to VMs arriving on a physical interface, the host server OS determines the target virtual interface using an ARP request.
+- switching.
+The physical interface on the cluster node and the virtual machine (VM) interfaces are connected to the same bridge.
+There is no routing within the cluster node.
+For packets destined for a VM arriving on the physical interface, the cluster node's OS determines the target virtual interface using an ARP request;

-Virtual interfaces of the VMs are connected to the bridge.
-Packet forwarding between the physical interface and the bridge is done by having routes in the server node OS:
+routing.
+The VM virtual interfaces are connected to a bridge.
+Packet forwarding between the physical interface and the bridge is handled by routes in the cluster node's OS:

-- route to the subnet from which IP addresses are issued to VMs;
+- a route to the subnet from which IP addresses are assigned to VMs;

 - host routes to specific IP addresses.

-There is no bridge on the node server.
-Packet forwarding between physical and virtual interfaces is done by having host routes to specific IP addresses in the host server OS.
-Routes are kept up to date by the FRR service.
+- IP fabric.
+There is no bridge on the cluster node.
+Packet forwarding between the physical and virtual interfaces is handled by host routes to specific IP addresses in the cluster node's OS.
+The FRR service ensures route relevance.

 Toolkit